LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

 The reason to publish this script is simple, it saves a lot of time if you want to download a set of images given a filter up to some AOI (Area of Interest) stored in a `.json` file.
-This becomes more interesting if you are working with OpenStreetMap data since you can get the `.json` properties using its own API.
+This becomes more interesting if you are working with OpenStreetMap data since you can get the `.json` properties using its API.
 <br><br>
-The module consist in two parts, a custom filter utility and a handy search and order request utility.
+The module consists of two parts, a custom filter utility and a handy search and order request utility.
 Both scripts ease the writing of the code.